Starting with custom wood flooring

 Construction of the floors

-Custom wood floors are made by precisely cutting the pieces of various domestic and exotic woods, then assembling them into intricate designs.
+Custom wood floors are made by cutting the pieces of various domestic and exotic woods and assembling them into intricate designs.
 The wood can be cut using powerful laser machines or CNC routers.
-The laser has a tendency to leave a black "burn" line at the seems.
-For this reason Czar Floors uses computerized Routers to cut individual details.
-This allows for the tight fit in the final product.
-Inlays are pre-assembled, ready for glue-down installation.
-The woods in the inlays are not stained - the colors are all natural, wood tones.
-Compared to the “floor surface painted” designs - the inlays are not destroyed if the floors are refinished.
+The laser leaves a black "burn" line at the seams.
+For this reason, Czar Floors uses computerized Routers to cut individual details.
+This allows for a tight fit in the final product.
+Inlays are pre-assembled and ready for glue-down installation.
+The woods in the inlays are not stained - the colors are all natural wood tones.
+Compared to the "floor surface painted" designs - the inlays are not destroyed if the floors are refinished.

 Design Elements